MozeBaltyk/mozebaltyk.github.io/content/news/how-to-create-this-blog/index.md

 ## Which techno to use ?

 Working with Hugo is pretty convenient, you draft your article then launch `hugo server -D` so you can see in your browser how looks your blog with all draft articles.
+Oki but why not Zola or Jekill...

 ## Which super theme to use ?